nilox94/rocket-man/README.md

 | TELEGRAM_TOKEN     | Your Telegram bot token [obtained with @BotFather](https://core.telegram.org/bots/tutorial#obtain-your-bot-token) |
 | WEBVIEW_SECRET_KEY | A secret key used to sign the webview URL                                                                         |
 | SENTRY_DSN         | Your Sentry DSN (optional)                                                                                        |

-## Deployment
-The bot is deployed on Heroku using [DigitalOcean App Platform](https://www.digitalocean.com/go/app-platform).
-It just builds the Docker image and runs it using the environment variables defined in the app.
-You'd also need a Redis instance to store the bot's state (see [Managed Databases](https://docs.digitalocean.com/products/app-platform/how-to/manage-databases/)).
-The bot is also monitored using [Sentry](https://sentry.io/).

 ## Local development
 You can run the bot locally using Poetry: